aws-samples/amazon-sumerian-hosts/packages/demos-babylon/README.md

 # Sumerian Host Babylon JS Demos

 This directory contains a number of demonstrations, each focused on a different feature of the Sumerian Hosts API.
+In order to run these demos you will need to perform some initial setup including:

+- AWS infrastructure setup
+  - App credentials setup
+  - Lex chatbot setup
+- Local environment setup

+Each is detailed below.

-### AWS Setup
+## AWS Infrastructure Setup

 In order for the demos to be runnable you will need to set up a few things in your AWS account.
 The steps below will guide you through creating a **Cognito Identity Pool** that allows the demo applications to talk to two AWS services—Amazon Polly and Amazon Lex.
 You'll also create the actual **Amazon Lex chatbot** that powers one of the demos.

-#### App Credentials Setup
+### App Credentials Setup

 In order to allow our front-end application to make API calls to Amazon Lex and Amazon Polly we must create authorization credentials that it can use.